-No state authority, eg, such as the debt collection office in Switzerland, which acts on its own initiative and carries out enforcement autonomously, exists in Germany.
+No state authority exists in Germany, such as the debt collection office in Switzerland, which acts on its own initiative and carries out enforcement autonomously.

-However, in pursuing enforcement, the creditor must make use of the state enforcement bodies and is not allowed to enforce its rights arbitrarily.
-On the one hand, enforcement is carried out via the enforcement courts at the local courts and, for the enforcement of real estate, via the land registry office.
-On the other hand, the bailiffs are active to enforce the interests of the creditor for enforcement in tangible assets.
+However, in pursuing enforcement, the creditor must use the state enforcement bodies and cannot enforce its rights arbitrarily.
+Enforcement is carried out via the enforcement courts at the local courts and, for the enforcement of real estate, via the land registry office.
+Furthermore, the bailiffs are active in enforcing the interests of the creditor for the enforcement of tangible assets.

-Publicly available information is provided in the registers, but these often only offer basic information.
+Publicly available information is provided in the registers, but often these only offer basic information.